netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 ## Support for Path-Aware Networks (PAN)

 When operating over a path-aware network in addition to {{QUIC-MULTIPATH}}, endpoints can discover and utilize multiple disjoint or partially disjoint paths.
 This can be provided, for example, by {{SCION}} or other architectures such as {{SR}}.
-In such an environment, a single source–destination address pair may yield multiple distinct end-to-end paths, each with unique performance characteristics (e.g., latency, loss rate).
+In such an environment, a single source-destination address pair may yield multiple distinct end-to-end paths, each with unique performance characteristics (e.g., latency, loss rate).
 These paths can be exposed to the transport layer via distinct Path IDs in {{QUIC-MULTIPATH}}.

 This document does not prescribe how endpoints discover and enumerate available paths at the network layer.
 Rather, it assumes that a PAN can supply multiple viable routes between endpoints.
 Once discovered, each route is mapped to a unique Path ID, enabling the {{DMTP}} scheduling logic to treat them as distinct transport paths for deadline-aware streams.